For Enquiry: 93450 45466

 No, the constructor of a class can only be called once for an object.
 It is automatically invoked during the creation of the object using the `new` keyword, and after an object has been constructed, we are unable to directly call its constructor again.

-46. There are two distinct classes, which are Class A and Class B. Both classes are in the same package and Can an object of Class B access a private member of Class A?
+46. There are two distinct classes, Class A and Class B. Both classes are in the same package.
+Can an object of Class B access a private member of Class A?

 A class’s private members cannot be accessed from outside of that class, and this includes other classes in the same package.
 Therefore, an object of Class B cannot access the private members of Class A.